 Our next chance to serve will be on Monday, July 9.
 Please contact Roz if you'd like to help.

 This is the first shipment of quilts made for Lutheran World Relief by the group.

-They are taking a break in December and will start up again in January.
 If you like to quilt, this is for you!
-The ladies of Redeemer Lutheran have started quilting for missions through Lutheran World Relief.
-They meet in the "office house" from 9:00 am to 12:00 pm every Monday.
+The ladies of Redeemer Lutheran are quilting for missions through Lutheran World Relief.
+They have a new working address for the summer--1414 W. Clint--at Kathy F's. house.
+If you need directions or more information, please contact Kathy F. They meet from 9:00 am to 12:00 pm every Monday.
 Bring any supplies you might need (scissors, etc.) and join in for a good cause, good fellowship and a good time.
-If you have any questions call either Joan A., Roz B. or Bonnie S.

 .
 Come join in the fun while working on a worthwhile mission project.
 No previous sewing experience needed!